EARTH SCIENCE > BIOLOGICAL CLASSIFICATION > ANIMALS/VERTEBRATES > BIRDS > ALBATROSSES/PETRELS AND ALLIES

 -

-This file contains a report of bird banding undertaken on penguin and flying bird species at Macquarie Island and Mawson station from 1959-1965.
-The hard copy of the log has been archived by the Australian Antarctic Division library.
+This file contains a report on silver grey petrels in the Windmill Islands in 1961.
+The report contains hand-drawn maps of Ardery Island, banding information and general information.
+The data were collected on Ardery Island, Nellie Island and Wilkes Station.
+The hard copy of the file has been archived by the Australian Antarctic Division library.

 -